Ever thought of using mirrors in an outdoor space? Check out these clever ideas that add interest, ambiance and more to outdoor rooms and gardens.

 Add a mirror to the side of a building to replicate the look of a window.
 Combined with plant materials and chunky wood frames, they’re very good at fooling the eye.

 In small outdoor areas, mirrors can be hung to create the illusion of more space.
 The mirror behind this lattice on the gate makes it look as though the garden carries on.
+Love it!

 Style at Home | Photo by Michael Graydon

+Want to hang more than one?
 Grouping a collection of mirrors outside is a beautiful way to create interest.
 I love how the reflection of nature found in these round mirrors picks up on the rest of the green in this outdoor room.

 Style at Home | Design by Lara McGraw | Photo by Donna Griffith

-Things to consider before using mirrors in an outdoor space:
+What to consider before using mirrors in an outdoor space:

 Have you started thinking about decorating your outdoor space yet?
 Ever considered using mirrors?
 I’m definitely going to find a way this season!